Ust-Yansky District: Demographics

 However, a great deal of the ethnic Russian population left with the economic downturn following the collapse of the Soviet Union, so much so that the district lost over three-quarters of its population during the 1990s.

-In the 2010 census, the indigenous Yakuts again formed a majority of inhabitants, with the total population now just 8,262.
+In the 2021 census, the indigenous Yakuts again formed a plurality (around a half) of the inhabitants, with the total population now just 6,810.
 In that year, the ethnic composition of the district was: